Jacuzzik/munder-difflin/README.md

 Free, open source and performant — a multi-agent harness that works with the subscriptions you already pay for, on their hourly limits.
 It turns the terminal coding CLI you already run into a clone of you, one that keeps working while you're away and coordinates a whole office of agents on your own machine.

 Wraps Claude Code, Antigravity (Gemini), OpenAI Codex, xAI Grok, Kimi Code, Gemini CLI, Qwen, OpenCode, Crush, pi.dev, GitHub Copilot CLI, and Cursor — with bring-your-own keys and local LLMs.

-Agents that message, route, and remember, coordinated by your clone (Michael) and visualized as avatars at work on a shared office floor.
+Agents message, route, and remember, coordinated by your clone (Michael) and visualized as avatars at work on a shared office floor.

 **Electron · React · TypeScript · Pixi.js · xterm.js · node-pty**